princego/atomistic_modeling/README.md

 - Session 1 deals with creating crystal structures in VESTA software.
 - Session 2 deals with creating _primitive cells_ in VESTA.
 - Session 3 deals with calculating bond length of N<sub>2</sub> molecule.
+- Session 4 deals with calculating vibrational frequency of CO molecule.
+- Session 5 deals with structure and geometry optimization of Al.